-Baltimore, Maryland is a large city with a population of 621,000 residents.
+Located in the state of Maryland, Baltimore is a highly populated city with a population of 621,000 inhabitants.
 With a population density of 7,672 people per square mile, Baltimore is well above the nation's average density level.
-Baltimore is not known to have a high population (over 15 years old) of married people.
-At only 47% married, this city falls well below the national average.
+All the single ladies and all the single fellas might want to take notice as only 47% of the Baltimore population is married.

 |Average one way commute||31min||32min||26min|

 |Workers who carpool||8.6%||9.3%||9.3%|

 |Workers who take public transit||16.1%||8.9%||5.1%|